carpentries-incubator/SDC-BIDS-EEG-EEGLAB/_episodes/02-data_property.md

 It is important that the initalization suite is cloned into the `code` folder within your `Face13` project folder because we will have to let Matlab know where in our path EEGLAB is located.

+## The basics of working with data in Matlab

 #### **EEGLAB is a set of Matlab functions (... which are text files).**